 Up to two positions for international candidates can be funded by GSSP, the Graduate School Scholarship Program of German Academic Exchange Service (DAAD).
 Two further positions for PhD students with Chinese citizenship are available through the cooperation of Freie Universität and Chinese Scholarship Council through Center for International Cooperation (FU-CSC PhD Scholarship).

 Candidates who are not offered a scholarship can be admitted to the program, provided that they apply for and secure external funding from other foundations and sponsors before or at the same time as applying for GEAS.
 The coordination office will support the applications and provide assistance if necessary.

 Applicants are required to apply online at the application portal.
 Note that the candidates selected for a nomination for DAAD have to submit a subsequent application to the funding organization for a final decision.
 We would like to ask applicants who apply for CSC at Beijing Liaison Office to also submit their application to the GEAS portal as well.

-Applications should include a CV, a letter of academic interest, a brief outline of the prospective dissertation topic (maximum 6 pages), a schedule for the dissertation, and copies of certificates of your relevant degrees and language skills.
 Two letters of recommendation shall be sent or uploaded directly by your referees to GEAS via the online application system before the deadline.
 For more information and guidelines as well as for applications, please register at the online application portal of Dahlem Research School Booking & Application Site.

-The next application deadline will be January 15, 2018.
-For questions on admission and the online portal, please also consult the Admission FAQ.
+The next application deadline will be 15 November 2019.
+For questions on admission and the online portal, please also consult the Admission FAQ on our homepage.

 For additional information, please check our website and feel free to contact us at firstname.lastname@example.org.
 No legal entitlement shall be constituted by applying to the program.
-Due to the large number of applicants, reasons for rejections may not be disclosed.
+Reasons for rejections will not be disclosed.